 It wasn’t going to happen.

-His daughters pretended to acquiesce.
-They fawned obedience until they left their father's court, but in secret Albine and her sisters did hatch a far more ruthless plan.
-Upon returning to Albine’s palace in Damascus, the girls did lure husbands into a false sense of security, with wine and want, drugged them with a sleeping potion given by Albine, and led them happy to the bedchamber.
+But his daughters pretended to acquiesce.
+All fawned obedience until they left their father's court, but in secret Albine and her sisters did hatch a far more ruthless plan.
+Upon returning to Albine’s palace in Damascus, the girls did lure the husbands into a false sense of security, with wine and want; drugged them with a sleeping potion given by Albine, and led them happy to the bedchamber.
 There the men fell asleep, and the wives did slit their throats.

 Here they did flourish.